ajs17/memills/content/people/mills-edward-hallock-1819-family/_index.md

 We actually have copious amounts of Emily's handwriting spanning many decades:
   - A notebook of meeting minutes for the temperance organization The Independent Order of Good Templars, beginning in the early 1880's.
 A number of entries are written in Emily's hand while she was secretary.
 There is also an original copy of a form filed with the organization written by her.
 These items are kept in the Tompkins County History Center archives.
   - Approximately a dozen volumes of sales journals of M. E. Mills general store from the final year of E. H. Mills (1907) through at least the early 1920's were salvaged from the basement of the Mills' store several decades later, thanks to then owner Frank Proto offering them to a local collecter who still has them as I write this, and who has allowed me to view and photograph several of the books.
 The journals are in excellent condition, and we can match Emily's handwriting to the known examples from the Good Templars notes.
-Volume 41 is the most important as it shows the time and some details of Edward's death.
+"No. 41" is the most important as it shows the time and some details of Edward's death.

 The Tompkins County History Center archives also has at least two examples of postmarks that bear Edward's name: "E. H. Mills, P. M.".
 Interestingly, these are envelopes with attached correspondence showing it was Good Templars business and associated with Emily.
 I have also purchased a few examples of other postmarked envelopes sold online by stamp collectors.